 Then there are additional ways to enhance the economics and returns of clean energy portfolios, by incorporating energy efficiency and the flexibility of demand-side response in them, for example.
 “There’s a growing market for CEPs, aided strongly by energy efficiency and demand-side flexibility.
 The details of how those programs get laid out are an opportunity for energy services providers, esp demand-response providers, to consider them in their solutions and in doing so work with utilities to make these resources possible,” RMI electricity practice associate and reports’ co-author Grant Glazer said in an interview.

 The researchers highlight a few such programs being carried out across the U.S. in a market snapshot.
 “Xcel Energy includes about 800 megawatts (MW) of energy efficiency programs in their new clean energy resource portfolio.
 Portland General Electric is also selecting a preferred resources portfolio that includes energy efficiency, demand-response and renewables,” Glazer offered as examples.
+In addition to pointing out that natural gas power plants are long-term assets that lock in CO2 and GHG emissions for 20 years or more, Teplin highlighted two key facets of the two, companion reports, which were carried out by a four-strong RMI research team over the course of a year as a follow-up to the work they did to produce RMI’s Economics of Clean Energy Portfolios.
+“Our primary focus was on proposed natural gas power plants.
+Decisions are still pending and we’re hoping to get ahead of that,” he said.

 Second, the report authors zoom in on assessing the likelihood that proposed new investments in natural gas power generation capacity will become uneconomic in the 2030s—long before being paid off.
 “It’s not currently cost-effective to replace a natural gas power plant with a clean energy portfolio if the plant is already up and running, but that’s likely to change in the next five to 10 years,” Teplin elaborated.